microsoft/fluentui/packages/office-ui-fabric-react/src/components/ProgressIndicator/docs/ProgressIndicatorDonts.md

-- Use a ProgressIndicator when the total units to completion is indeterminate
+- Don't use ProgressIndicator when the total units to completion is indeterminate.
-- Use only a single word description
+- Don't use only a single word description.
-- Show text to the right or left of the bar
+- Don't show text to the right or left of the bar.
-- Cause progress to “rewind” to show new steps
+- Don't cause progress to “rewind” to show new steps.